clojusc/friend-oauth2/docs/source/30-testing.md

 friend-oauth2 uses Midje (https://github.com/marick/Midje) for testing.
-You can run all the tests by starting up a repl, running `use 'midje.repl` and running `autotest`, or run `lein midje :autotest` on the command line.
+You can run all the tests by starting up a repl, running `use 'midje.repl` and running `autotest`, or run `lein with-profile test midje` on the command line.